 Have you ever been interested in seeing the epic migration of the monarch butterflies?
 Well, Santa Cruz is an excellent spot to witness it for yourself!
 Natural Bridges State Park’s Monarch Grove provides a temporary home for up to 100,000 monarch butterflies each winter.

 The sight is unlike anything you’ve ever seen before.
 There are thousands upon thousands of Monarch butterflies flying around and clustered together, hanging up in the eucalyptus trees.
-Visitors can view these beauties by walking down the park’s wheelchair and stroller-accessible boardwalk to an observation deck in the eucalyptus grove.
+You can view these beauties by walking down the park’s wheelchair and stroller-accessible boardwalk to an observation deck in the eucalyptus grove.

 While the butterflies can only be seen from October to February, the trail is open all year long and is quite scenic in itself.